SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	[Speaker Phrases]
 	// Conversation //
-	Greeting.1=Hi, I am %name%, your race engineer today.
+	Greeting.1=Hi, I am %name%, your Race Engineer today.
 You can call me anytime if you have questions.
 Good luck.
 	Greeting.2=Here is %name%.
-I am your race engineer for this session.
+I am your Race Engineer for this session.
 Call me anytime.
-	Greeting.3=Here is %name%, your race engineer.
+	Greeting.3=Here is %name%, your Race Engineer.
 Have a great session.
 	IHearYou.1=I am here.
 What can I do for you?
 	IHearYou.2=Yeah?
 Have you called me?
 	IHearYou.3=I hear you.
 Go on.